thirumurthis/projects/go-operator/go_operator_blog.md

                                     is defined on this service.
                                   type: string
                                 nodePort:
-                                  description: 'The port on each node on which this service is exposed when type is NodePort or LoadBalancer.
-Usually assigned by the system.
-If a value is specified, in-range, and not in use it will be used, otherwise the operation will fail.
-If not specified, a port will be allocated if this Service requires one.
-If this field is specified when creating a Service which does not need it, creation will fail.
-This field will be wiped when updating a Service to no longer need it (e.g. changing type from NodePort to ClusterIP).
+                                  description: 'Service to no longer need it (e.g. changing type from NodePort to ClusterIP).
 More info: https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport'
                                   format: int32
                                   type: integer